chuongmep/CadPythonShell/README.md

 - Full access to the .NET framework and the Navis API
 - Configurable "environment" variables that can be used in your scripts
 - Save "external scripts" for reuse and start collecting your awesome hacks!
-- Run scripts at Autocad startup
+- Run scripts at Autocad or Civil startup

 ## Installation

-- Download file zip from section [Release](https://github.com/chuongmep/CADPythonShell/releases/latest)
+- Download last install stable(msi) from [Release](https://github.com/chuongmep/CADPythonShell/releases/latest)
-- Extract file to folder `C:\ProgramData\Autodesk\ApplicationPlugins`
 - Use command `PythonConsole` to open Console or use command `PythonShellSetting` to open form setting

+Note : Support for 4 last version(2018-2022) Autocad or Civil 3D.
+Older versions can be used but will not guarantee the expected performance.

 ## How to use